opsani/servox/README.md

 Tell Poetry to bind against the locally selected environment via:
 ``poetry env use `cat .python-version` ``

+When upgrading between point releases of the Python interpreter, you may need to tear down and recreate your venv:
+``poetry env remove `cat .python-version` && poetry install``

 ## Testing

 Tests are implemented using [pytest](https://docs.pytest.org/en/stable/) and